s-a-nersisyan/miRGTF-net/README.md

 For user convenience, we also added instruction and prepared a script how to import arbitrary TCGA data subset:
 1. Access GDC Data Portal (https://portal.gdc.cancer.gov/)
 2. Select a project (e.g. TCGA-BRCA), add *.FPKM.txt.gz (RNA-seq) and *.isoforms.quantification.txt (miRNA-seq) files to the cart
-3. Download the cart and Sample Sheet
+3. Download the cart and Sample Sheet, unpack *.tar.gz archive
+4. Move to the TCGA folder and run python3 process.py /path/to/sample_sheet.tsv /path/to/gdc_download_unpacked_folder .
+This will generate gene and miRNA expression tables (TPM) for matched primary tumors as described in the manuscript.
+GENCODE v22 and miRBase v21 are used as default versions for TCGA (August 2020)